jaca230/teststand_daq_manual/docs/hardware_overview.md

 ### Overview

 The AMC13 is an AMC developed by Boston University for g-2 as well as experiments at CERN.
 For our use case, it gathers data from digitizers whenever it recieves a trigger.
 It then packages them and sends them to the frontend hosting computer over 10GbE.
 There is some general information on [Boston Unviversity's TWiki page](https://bucms.bu.edu/twiki/bin/view/BUCMSPublic/HcalDTC).
+Some of the python scripts below are written in python 2, it's easiest to manually update the syntax to be compatible with python 3.

 ### Wired Connections